westy29/westy29/README.md

 Full-Stack developer and systems administrator.
 -----------------------------------------------

-I am a full-stack developer and admin, with intermediate to advanced experience in java, kotlin, css, c++, c#, c, python, Sql.
+I am a full-stack developer and admin, with intermediate to proficent experience in java, kotlin, css, c++, c#, c, python, Sql.
 I am currently learning js, ts, html, rust.
 2 years working with java and kotlin.
 5 years working with python and sql.